PeacefulDreams/NewEpisodeDownloader/README.md

-# PlexSonarrAutoDownloader
+# New Episode Downloader

-PlexSonarrAutoDownloader is a script that connects to Plex and Sonarr to automatically download the next season of a show you are watching based on the episode you are on.
+New Episode Downloader is an automation script that connects to Plex and Sonarr to automatically download the next season of a show you are watching based on the episode you are on.

 It has been tested on a local environment with two active plex users, so your mileage may vary on larger installs.